amyechadwick/manchester-day-planner/README.md

 ## Motivation

-I built Manchester Day 2026 Companion to practice vibe coding and build testable proof-of-concepts.
+I built Manchester Day 2026 Companion inital as part of a a Hackathon with 4 other product managers at a ProductTank event, I attended to gain knowledge and expertise from those in my team about product thinking application to a problem, building a PRD and how others build testable proof-of-concepts utilising AI.
+I later have developed the prototpe further to have improved features for the users, putting my learning to the test.

 ## What you can do